erossini/CatAPIExample/README.md

 ## Some questions
 ### How long did you spend on the coding CatAPI?
 I spent about 2 hours.
+Mostly, I spent time to read the `XML` and convert it in a useful `Model` and design a cool page to show the results.

 ### What would you change / implement in your application given more time?
 At the moment when you select a category from the dropdownlist, javascript recalls the page with a `category` parameter that it reads from the `select`.
 I would change this part with a `WebAPI`.
 This WebAPI returns a `json` with the list of cats. `jQuery` with `post` reads this WebAPI and shows dinamically the cats.